mcdemarco/prepub/README.md

 ## Installation

+To add PrePub to Twine 2.4 or later, use this URL (under Twine > Story Formats > Add): `https://mcdemarco.net/tools/scree/prepub/format.js`.
+Once installed, click on PrePub, then on **Use to Proof Stories** to make it your default proofing format.

-To add PrePub to Twine 2, use this URL (under Formats > Add a New Format): `https://mcdemarco.net/tools/scree/prepub/format.js`.
+To add PrePub to an earlier Twine 2, use this URL (under Formats > Add a New Format): `https://mcdemarco.net/tools/scree/prepub/format.js`.
 Also make PrePub your default proofing format (under Formats > Proofing Formats).

 To add PrePub to Twine 1, create a new folder called `prepub` inside your targets folder, then download [this file](https://mcdemarco.net/tools/scree/prepub/header.html):
 `https://mcdemarco.net/tools/scree/prepub/header.html`